 Some movers will transport plants on local moves, but they’re generally prohibited on interstate relocations.

-They can also do significant damage to crops in states where they’re not native.
+They can also significantly damage crops in states where they’re not native.

-Ask prospective movers about their individual policy before signing a contract.
+Ask prospective movers about their policies before signing a contract.
 Better yet, get it in writing as part of your free quote.

-Sadly, your cuddly cat and talkative canary won’t be able to hitch a free ride next to your refrigerator—and with good reason.
+Sadly, your cuddly cat and talkative canary won’t be able to hitch a free ride next to your new home — and with good reason.

 They wouldn’t survive the hot and nearly airless conditions inside the van.

-Most families take their pets with them in the car, and pre-plan stops at animal-friendly hotels along the way.
+Most families take their pets in the car and pre-plan stops at animal-friendly hotels.

-If that’s not an option, many movers have relationships with companies that specialize in transporting animals across the country and around the world.
+If that’s not an option, many movers have relationships with companies specializing in transporting animals across the country and worldwide, ask for a pet moving quote.

 See our tips for moving with pets.